-stability, resolving the housing promoters of and security problems, marginalise promoters of integration in marginalised cross-border regions.
-Municipalities I ised cross-border Municipalities Municipalities development of community regions.
-Municipalities financial institutions, and focus gener ocus generally only on the enhancing the use of social development levelopment of cultural and assistance benefits. social cross ocial cross-border co-operation (bottom-up bottom-up approach).
+support for employment position as the most significant stability, resolving the housing promoters of integration in and security problems, marginalised cross-border development of community regions.
+Municipalities financial institutions, and focus generally only on the enhancing the use of social development of cultural and assistance benefits. social cross-border co-operation (bottom-up approach).